-- 15. Immediately following the voltage regulator test, proceed to the following current regulator test while the regulator is still at operating temperature. - 16.
-Increase engine speed to 2000 RPM, then depress the "REGULATOR TEST" button and note ammeter reading.
-Ammeter will read 40-46 amperes if current regulator is properly adjusted. - 17.
-Abnormal fluctuation of voltmeter or ammeter pointer during above test of voltage or current regulator indicates an oxidized condition of regulator contact points which would cause high resistance in generator field circuit and reduce generator output.
-In this case make the following test for oxidized contact points - (a) Reconnect the 100 AMP.
-SHUNT as shown in figure 10-21, but do not connect the jumper wire nor the voltmeter lead (yellow and black clips). - (b) Turn on headlights and set engine at speed which produces approximately 5 amperes output.

-- (c) Ground the "F" terminal of regulator and note ammeter reading.
+- 17. Abnormal fluctuation of voltmeter or ammeter pointer during above test of voltage or current regulator indicates an oxidized condition of regulator contact points which would cause high resistance in generator field circuit and reduce generator output.
+In this case make the following test for oxidized contact points. - (a) Reconnect the 100 AMP.
+SHUNT as shown in figure 10-23, but do not connect the jumper wire nor the voltmeter lead (yellow and black clips). - (b) Turn on headlights and set engine at speed which produces approximately 5 amperes output. - (c) Ground the "F" terminal of regulator and note ammeter reading.
 If output increases more than 2 amperes when "F" terminal is grounded, contact points are oxidized and should be cleaned (par.
 10-30). - 18.
 If either the voltage or current regulator did not operate within specified limits, remove regulator cover and adjust armature spring tension as required.
 Turn adjusting screw clockwise to increase operating voltage or charging rate; turn counterclockwise to decrease operating voltage or charging rate.
-See figure 10-19.
+See figure 10-22.
 The final setting must always be made by turning screw clockwise to increase voltage or charging rate-never by turning screw counterclockwise.

-Adjust voltage regulator to obtain operating voltage of 7.4.
+Adjust voltage regulator to obtain operating

+voltage of 7.4.
 DO NOT EXCEED 7.7 VOLTS UNDER ANY CIRCUMSTANCE.
-Adjust current regulator to obtain charging rate of 42 amperes.
+Adjust current regulator to obtain charging rate of 47 amperes.